 I’d encourage those interviewing to practice answering questions and telling your story in the best possible way.
-Make sure you develop a question list and prepare to ask your interviewer about the organization and the position based on your research.
+Make sure you develop a question list and prepare to ask your interviewee about the organization and the position based on your research.

 3. An interview as a collaborative discussion

-I always tell candidates interviews are a two-way process.
+I always tell candidates interviews are two-way process.
 At Covance, we want our interviews to be a collaborative discussion.
 It’s important to showcase your talent as an individual, but it is equally as important to get what you need from the discussion too.